KevinDHeath/NugetPackages/src/Helper/Configuration.Helper/README.md

 ## Change Log
 - v2.0.2
+  - See [Refactoring Notes](v2.0.2-Notes.md) for details of the code refactoring based on the February 12, 2024 unit test results.
   - Added a `Domain` property to the `WebConnectionStringBuilder` class.
 - v2.0.1
   - Corrected the Source Link paths by specifying the source repository URL as the root rather than a sub-folder.